openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 int x = arrayIndex % imgW;
 ```

 Most of the time, you'll be working with image data that is stored in a higher-level container object, such as an `ofImage`.
-There are *two* ways to get the values of pixel data stored this way.
+There are *two* ways to get the values of pixel data stored in such a container.
 In one method, we can ask the image for its array of unsigned char pixel data, using `.getPixels()`, and then fetch the value we want from this array.
-Many image containers, such as ofVideoGrabber, also support a `.getPixels()` function.
+Many image containers, such as `ofVideoGrabber`, also support a `.getPixels()` function.

 ```cpp
 int arrayIndex = y*imgW + x;